Project File Options#

 extra_mods#

 A list of modules (and their external documentation) which are not included in the project.
-An entry takes the form module_name:url where module_name is its name as it would appear in a use statement, and url is the location of its documentation.
+For the markdown metadata, an entry takes the form module_name:url where module_name is its name as it would appear in a use statement, and url is the location of its documentation.
+For TOML options, use a table with module_name = "url" as the key-value pairs.
 Any entity which uses this module will provide a link to the external documentation in the same way that it would provide a link to the documentation of a module in the project.

 extra_vartypes#

-Any extra types of variables which FORD should look for.
+A list of extra types of variables which FORD should look for.
 This can be useful when using, for example, the PETSc library.
-Each variable type must be on its own line.

 hide_undoc#